 Armando goes through several layers of security with Caesar because the USA has become a neo-Nazi police state.
 When they go down the stairs Caesar starts talking and Armando explains the backstory.
 They almost get caught talking.
 Couldn’t all of this have been worked out before they flew to the city?
 Is between guard stations really the best place to work out the plan?

 Armando and Caesar go into the plaza and they see Gestapo styled policemen enforcing ape rule violations for things like gathering.
 Back in the old days’ slaves were not allowed to congregate except after church on Sunday.
 In New Orleans, the place where they could meet was called Congo Square.
-Today is a reminder of good music.
+Today it is a reminder of good music.

 Caesar is shocked by the menial tasks such as shining shoes that apes are forced to perform and by the brutality in which they are police.
 Caesar asks how it happened as they pass by a dog and cat memorial statue.
 A female chimp is resting on a planter and the police demand that she “GO!”
 When she doesn’t move fast enough they hit her with an electronic prod.

 Caesar says that the apes have been turned into slaves and wants to know why they changed from pets to slaves.
 Armando goes to the dog and cat memorial statue which is date 1983.
 Armando explains that one of the astronauts brought a disease back from space that killed most of the dogs and cats.
 Zira mentioned this in Escape from the Planet of the Apes (1971).
 Humans replaced their pets with small monkeys.
 When they discovered how easily they could be trained they began getting larger animals until all of the captured apes were used and treated like slaves.